OpenTails/tail_app/README.md

 flutter test
 ```

+#### Detecting the environment

+In order to filter sentry logs from testing and production, the 'Environment' is guessed

+- debug: if the app was built in debug mode or if the app is in an emulator
+- staging: if the app is on testflight or in firebase test lab
+- production: everything else

 ### Fastlane

 [Fastlane](https://docs.fastlane.tools/) is a tool to automatically upload apps to the Apple App Store and Google Play Store.
 Inside the [IOS](ios/) and [Android](android/) folders is a fastlane folder.
 Inside is the FastFile which contains the upload config.
 Secrets are JSON files passed through repository secrets.
 The script [fastlane.sh](Scripts/fastlane.sh) selects the fastlane folder to use and begins the upload.